NetSys/cs168fall17_student/projects/proj1_chat/spec.md

 ##### Do I ever need to close the server socket?

-No. It's fine if your server code is inside of a `while True:` loop, like the server in Part 0 from section.
+No. It's fine if your server code is inside of a `while True:` loop, like the server in Part 0.

 ##### Should the client quit if the server disconnects?